Thesis and dissertation proofreading

 • You’ve fully answered your research question(s).

-• No gaps, no ‘I’ll add this later’ notes remain.
+• There are no gaps, and no ‘I’ll add this later’ notes remain.

-• No missing references or placeholders like ‘[citation needed]’.
+• There are no missing references or placeholders like ‘[citation needed]’.

 3. Stylistic edits are done

-• You’ve worked on clarity, tone, and academic voice.
+• You’ve worked carefully on clarity, tone, and academic voice.

 • Sentences are as concise and clear as you can make them.